 I have been on the road for six months now, but in total, I probably already spent years visiting new places and countries.
 Travelling: the thing I love the most in life.
 The thing that makes me feel alive and gives me new-found energy and gratefulness.
 Gratitude for all the beautiful places and people embedded in this world.

-The Mixed Feelings of the Relationship
+The mixed feelings of the relationship

-Traveling.
-It really knows how to make you speechless.
+Travelling: it makes you speechless.
 It leaves you breathless.
-It educates you without the use of books.
-Instead, you get to feel it on your body, soul and mind.
-You get to feel the history, the culture and the people.
-Whether it is by walking down the old streets of Havana, taking a chicken bus in Nicaragua or making your way through bustling New Delhi.
-From watching life unfold at the busy market of Chichicastenango, having a conversation with a Mayan woman on a bus in Mexico or dancing tango in Argentina.
+It educates you without books or formal lessons.
+Instead, you get to feel it in your body, soul and mind.
+You get to feel the history, the culture and the people—whether by walking down the old streets of Havana, taking a chicken bus in Nicaragua, or making your way through bustling New Delhi.
+From watching life unfold at the bustling market of Chichicastenango to having a conversation with a Mayan woman on a bus in Mexico to dancing the tango in Argentina.

-Traveling.
-It turns you into a storyteller.
-You can’t help sharing your story about that time when a humpback whale nearly bumped into your kayak in Hawaii, or that time when you got invited on a date by an Argentinian guy who would make you asado in the middle of the wilderness, play his guitar and sing you Spanish love songs for the rest of the day.
-Or that time in South Africa where you had your first encounter with a great white shark.
-You can’t stop the flow of stories about that time when you climbed mount Roraima in Venezuela, or that time you went paragliding over the Andes mountains, or that time when you lived on a houseboat in Kerala.
+Travelling turns you into a storyteller.
+You can’t help talking about that date you had with an Argentinian guy who made you asado in the middle of the wilderness, played his guitar, and sang you Spanish love songs.
+Or that day in South Africa where you had your first encounter with a great white shark.
+You can’t stop the flow of stories about the time you climbed Mount Roraima in Venezuela, went paragliding over the Andes mountains, or lived on a houseboat in Kerala.